EntireTwix/Ruminate/README.md

 # Ruminate v2

-an Header-Only ML library that aims to be lightweight, fast, and generic.
+a Header-Only ML library that aims to be lightweight, fast, and generic.
 Written in and for **C++20**

 # Usage